Fox hunting: Cubbing

-In the autumn of each year, hunts accustom the young hounds, which by now are full-size (although not yet sexually mature), to hunt and kill foxes through the practice of cubbing (also called cub hunting or autumn hunting).
-Cubbing also aims to teach hounds to restrict their hunting to foxes.
+In the autumn of each year, hunts accustom the young hounds, which by now are full-size, but not yet sexually mature, to hunt and kill foxes through the practice of cubbing (also called cub hunting, autumn hunting and entering).
+Cubbing also aims to teach hounds to restrict their hunting to foxes, so that they do not hunt other species such as deer or hares.

-The activity sometimes incorporates the practice of holding up; where hunt supporters, riders and foot followers surround a covert and drive back foxes attempting to escape, before then drawing the covert with the puppies and some more experienced hounds, allowing them to find and kill foxes within the surrounded wood.
-A young hound is considered to be "entered" into the pack once he or she has successfully joined in a hunt in this fashion.
+The activity sometimes incorporates the practice of holding up; where hunt supporters, riders and foot followers surround a covert and drive back foxes attempting to escape, before then drawing the covert with the young hounds and some more experienced hounds, allowing them to find and kill foxes within the surrounded covert.
+A young hound is considered to be entered into the pack once they have successfully joined in a hunt of this fashion.
+Young hounds which do not show sufficient aptitude may be killed by their owners or drafted to other packs, including minkhound packs.